haxeui/haxeui-guides/000-Getting Started/003-Backends/000-Composite Backends/003-haxeui-flixel.md

 ```

 ### OpenFL
-HaxeFlixel itself is built ontop of OpenFL and is therefore a depenancy that must be installed and setup, this can be done via haxelib using the following commands:
+HaxeFlixel itself is built ontop of OpenFL and is therefore a dependency that must be installed and setup, this can be done via haxelib using the following commands:

 ```
 haxelib install openfl